Starting a business

 It’s not how you start and grow a business.

-This lack of direction changed when attending one of those events I met someone who became my mentor.
+This lack of direction changed when attending an event, I met someone who became my mentor.
 He took me under his wing and changed the way I thought about business.

-His mentoring was a mixture of advice, reading, asking me difficult questions to reflect on and through working together on over 50 projects.
-That’s what has increased my depth of marketing and business know-how over the last twenty years.
+His mentoring was a mixture of advice, getting me to read and write about business and marketing, asking me difficult questions (that made my mouth go dry) to reflect on and modelling through working together on over 50 projects.
+Over that time, it has increased my depth of marketing and business know-how.

 What do you need to know when you are thinking about starting a business?

-That means a business has to do three things:
+If you want to start a business you’ll need to do three things:

 Learning how to market and sell your product comes next.